Arkkodan/DreamVsDream/README.md

 ## Contact

-If you need to contact support (e.g. build problems, bugs, removal requests, etc...), please see if your message is can be most appropriately communicated with an issue ticket.
+If you need to contact support (e.g. build problems, bugs, etc...), please see if your message is can be most appropriately communicated with an issue ticket.
 Otherwise, you can contact the project maintainer directly.

 Arkkodan can be contacted at \<arkkodan [at] gmail [dot] com>